 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment10/05/94 (U.S. District Court: Judge Marbley)

-Sentence04/17/95 Prisoner's Petition
+Sentence04/17/95 Prisoner's Petition06/03/02

-State's Return of Writ
+State's Return of Writ11/17/03

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision04/30/98 Decision:

 Supreme Court Decision03/01/00

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief
+Filed in Trial Court10/23/96 State's Brief

 Trial Court Decision02/14/00 Oral Argument

 Court of Appeals Decision02/27/01 Decision

 Supreme Court Decision06/06/01

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Robb's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Robb's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 03/01/00, the Ohio Supreme Court affirmed Robb's conviction and death sentence on direct appeal.
 On 06/03/02, Robb filed a petition for a writ of habeas corpus in the district court.
 On 09/16/04, the district court partially granted Robb's motion for discovery.
 On 07/16/12, over the Warden's opposition, the district court permitted Robb to amend his petition to add claims challenging the constitutionality of lethal injection, which he then amended on 08/16/12 and 04/17/15.
-On 08/05/15, Robb again sought leave to amend his petition to which the Warden opposed on 08/28/15.
+On 08/05/15, Robb again sought leave to amend his lethal injection claims which the court denied on 03/17/16 subject to renewal after the decision in Adams v.
+Bradshaw (Adams III).
+(Note: On 01/11/17, Robb filed a motion to amend to include a claim based upon Hurst v.
+Florida to which the Warden opposed on 02/01/17.)
 (Note: The case was tried in Franklin County following a change of venue from Scioto County.)